 The GNSO Policy Development Process

 We have several policy making bodies within the global Internet Community and each of them has its own policy development process (PDP) which characterizes itself.

+The ISPCP Constituency participates primarily in the ICANN Generic Names Supporting Organization or GNSO.

+ISPs and Connectivity Providers can engage actively in the GNSO Policy Development Process, by joining the ISPCP Constituency

+Read more, go to……….

+The GNSO Policy Development Process

+We have several policy making bodies within the global Internet Community and each of them has its own policy development process (PDP) which characterizes itself.
 This article will provide the overview of ICANN GNSO's PDP.